dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 4. Launch the Custom UI Editor for Microsoft Office.

-If you don’t have this software, you need to find it and install it.
+If you don't have this software, you need to find it and install it.
 Refer to the

 nearby sidebar「Getting the software.」